renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 ![The Mend Renovate App repositories](../assets/images/github-app-choose-repos.png){ loading=lazy }

-Renovate will ignore any repositories that don't have known package files, as well as any forks, so you can enable Renovate for all your repositories with no problems.
+Renovate will ignore any repositories that do not have known package files, as well as any forks, so you can enable Renovate for all your repositories with no problems.
 That said, most people run Renovate on selected repositories.
-Unfortunately GitHub doesn't offer a "select all except X, Y, Z" option, so you must select each repository where you want Renovate to run.
+Unfortunately GitHub does not offer a "select all except X, Y, Z" option, so you must select each repository where you want Renovate to run.

-Once you're done selecting repositories for Renovate to run on, select the green _Install_ button at the bottom of the page and Renovate will be enabled for those repositories and start the onboarding process.
+Once you are done selecting repositories for Renovate to run on, select the green _Install_ button at the bottom of the page and Renovate will be enabled for those repositories and start the onboarding process.

 <!-- prettier-ignore -->
 !!! note
-    If you're using the Mend Renovate App then it has a custom behavior for forked repositories.
+    If you are using the Mend Renovate App then it has a custom behavior for forked repositories.
-    If you choose "All repositories" when installing then forked repositories will be skipped by default, while if you choose "Select repositories" then they will be processed by Renovate even if they're a fork.
+    If you choose "All repositories" when installing then forked repositories will be skipped by default, while if you choose "Select repositories" then they will be processed by Renovate even if they are a fork.

 ### Hosted GitLab.com App